wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![gauge](images/gauge.png)

 A gauge chart displays a single value, in a default color.
-You can optionally add color mapping of values to colors, which displays in an outer ring.
+You can optionally add color mapping.
+If you do, the  which displays in an outer ring.
 By default, color mapping uses 0-100, but you can define a minimum and maximum.